US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/CONTRIBUTING.md

 ## Public contributions

 We're so glad you're thinking about contributing to a DOJ USTP open source project!
-If you're unsure about anything, just [send us an email](mailto:18f@gsa.gov) with your question — or submit the issue or pull request anyway.
+If you feel you have something to add to the project, please submit a pull request.
 The worst that can happen is you'll be politely asked to change something.
 We love all friendly contributions.

 We want to ensure a welcoming environment for all of our projects.
 Our staff follow the [18F Code of Conduct](https://github.com/18F/code-of-conduct/blob/master/code-of-conduct.md) and all contributors should do the same.